conveyal/resample_gtfs/README.md

 ## running

-    $ java -jar ./build/libs/resample_gtfs.jar gtfs_feed_path resample_file
+    $ java -jar ./build/libs/resample_gtfs.jar input_gtfs service_file output_gtfs

 With parameters:
-- gtfs_feed_path: A path to a gtfs feed.
+- input_gtfs: A path to a gtfs feed.
-- resample_file: A path to the JSON resample file
+- resample_file: A path to the JSON resample file.
+For an example look at data/service.json.example
+- output_gtfs: A path to a gtfs feed to be created.